 of 2004 the coach was turned round, so that the access doors are at the south end of the vehicle, considered more

 operationally convenient.
-Following the completion of the similar conversion of No.4941 in 2012, No.5034 received an intermediate structural overhaul and was repainted into Carmine and Cream livery as seen in the photo at the top of this page.
+Following the completion of the similar conversion of No.4941 in 2012, No.5034 received an intermediate structural overhaul and was repainted into crimson lake and cream livery as seen in the photo at the top of this page.